 - Make the ganache.
 In a small microwave safe bowl, add the chocolate and the heavy cream.
 Microwave for 45 seconds.
 Remove the bowl from the microwave and whisk together until all of the chocolate is melted.
 Drizzle the chocolate over the brownies and top with the candy canes bits.

-- You can either serve immediately or cover and refrigerate until ready to use.
+- Serve.
+You can either serve immediately or cover and refrigerate until ready to use.
 If you are going to save them until the next day wait to add the candy cane bits until just before serving.